 The Budget is prepared to reflect the total funding and staffing requirements of the Commission as well as its individual programs and organizational components.
 The Budget is divided into two major sections, the Operating Budget and the Capital Budget.
 The Operating Budget reflects the Commission's resource requirements to operate and maintain its completed plants and other installations.
 The Operating Budget consists of three separate funds: Water Operating, Sewer Operating, and General Bond Debt Service.
-The Capital Budget reflects the Commission's plan to receive and expend funds for capital projects including those identified in the first year of its Six Year Capital Improvements Program - Six Year Capital Program"), reconstruction programs and other capital programs.
-The Capital Budget consists of three separate funds: Water Construction Bond funds.
+The Capital Budget reflects the Commission's plan to receive and expend funds for capital projects including those identified in the first year of its Six Year Capital Improvements Program (see "Capital Improvements Program - Six Year Capital Program"), reconstruction programs and other capital programs.
+The Capital Budget consists of three separate funds: Water Supply Bond, Sewage Disposal Bond and General Construction Bond funds.